sew025/BlackJackAI/README.md

 JUnit Testing - version: org.junit.jupiter:junit-jupiter:5.5.2

-##Project Build and Run Instructions for the Jar File

-ENTER THE INSTRUCTIONS HERE ONCE WE HAVE THE JAR FILE

 ##Class Descriptions
 ###Blackjack Package
 This package contains the code needed to create a consul version of the game blackjack.